 - Produce: Fruits and vegetables of all kinds and colors provides the vitamins and minerals toddlers need for immunity and proper development.
 And they just taste good!

-And now, some specific healthy kid breakfast ideas.
+And now, the specifics on these healthy kid breakfast ideas!

 Toddler Breakfast Idea #1: Snack Plate